Presentation

 This teaching and training part aims, on the one hand, to provide a service to students, increasing the quality of teaching with innovative laboratory practices and the latest technology available on the market.
 On the other hand, respond to the teaching and academic training needs of both sports science professionals and researchers and anyone interested who wants to improve their specialized training in this area through the courses offered .

-In this area, the LabIT develops innovative and quality research in the field of physical activity, sports performance and health.
-It is about contributing to the scientific development of this area of study by promoting the scientific communication of research results in scientific media, stimulating interdisciplinary cooperation with other national and international research centers.
+In this area, LabIT develops innovative and quality research in the field of physical activity, sports performance and health.
+The aim is to contribute to the scientific development of this area of study by promoting the scientific communication of research results in scientific media, stimulating interdisciplinary cooperation with other national and international research centers.
+Some of these results can be consulted in the TecnoCampus research group section at Technology Applied to High Performance and Health (TAARS).

 Finally, through the transfer of knowledge, the LabIT promotes all the knowledge generated and accumulated in teaching and research by professionals and researchers so that it has an effective and significant impact on the territory and professional activity.